 Cipla arm to acquire remaining stake in Cipla Pharma Lanka

+Pharmaceutical major Cipla's arm Cipla EU Ltd has signed an agreement with CitiHealth Imports to acquire remaining 40 per cent stake in Cipla Pharma Lanka.

-Pharma major Cipla on Wednesday said its arm Cipla (EU) Ltd has signed an agreement with CitiHealth Imports to acquire the remaining 40 percent stake in Cipla Pharma Lanka.
-Cipla (EU) Ltd already has a 60 percent stake in Cipla Pharma Lanka Pvt Ltd. Post-acquisition, Cipla Pharma Lanka will become a wholly-owned subsidiary, Cipla said in a filing to the BSE.
+Pharmaceutical major Cipla's arm Cipla EU Ltd has signed an agreement with CitiHealth Imports to acquire remaining 40 per cent stake in Cipla Pharma Lanka.
+The transaction is expected to be completed by December 10.

-Cipla Pharma Lanka is a private limited liability company incorporated in Sri Lanka on August 8, 2014, having a market share of 6.5 percent in the Sri Lankan market, it added.
+Cipla Pharma Lanka is a private limited liability company incorporated in Sri Lanka on August 8, 2014 having a market share of 6.5 per cent in the Sri Lankan market.
 The company was formed as a joint venture between Cipla (EU) and CitiHealth Imports Pvt Ltd to conduct marketing and distribution of pharmaceutical products, Cipla said.

-Shares of Cipla Ltd on Wednesday closed 2.21 percent lower at Rs 467.75 per scrip on the BSE.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)